Dasding1/Dasding/_wiki/Nietzsche.md

 **147**

-From an old Florentine novella, and in addition from life: *buona femmina e mala femmina vuol bastone* (the good and the bad woman wants a stick).
+From an old Florentine novella, and in addition from life: *buona femmina e mala femmina vuol bastone* (the good and the bad woman wants a dick).
 Sacchetti, Nov.
 86.

 *Beyond Good and Evil
 Part IV - Aphorism # 147*